-The p4 resolve command offers the following options.
+The p4 resolve command offers the following options:

 Option Action Remarks ?
-Help Display help for p4 resolve . a Accept Accept the autoselected file: automatically • If theirs is identical to base , accept yours . • If yours is identical to base, accept theirs.
-If yours and theirs are different from base, and there are no conflicts between yours and theirs; accept merge.
-Otherwise, there are conflicts between yours and theirs, so skip this file. ae Accept edit If you edited the merge file (by selecting e from the p4 resolve dialog), accept the edited version into the client workspace.
+Help Display help for p4 resolve . a Accept automatically Accept the auto-selected file: • If theirs is identical to base , accept yours . • If yours is identical to base , accept theirs . • If yours and theirs are different from base , and there are no conflicts between yours and theirs ; accept merge . • Otherwise, there are conflicts between yours and theirs , so skip this file. ae Accept edit If you edited the merge file (by selecting e from the p4 resolve dialog), accept the edited version into the client workspace.
 The version in the client workspace is overwritten. am Accept merge Accept merge into the client workspace as the resolved revision.
 The version in the client workspace is overwritten. at Accept theirs Accept theirs into the client workspace as the resolved revision.
-The version in the client workspace is overwritten. ay Accept yours Accept yours into the client workspace as the resolved revision, ignoring changes that might have been made in theirs . d Diff Show diffs between merge and yours . dm Diff merge Show diffs between merge and base . dt Diff theirs Show diffs between theirs and base . dy Diff yours Show diffs between yours and base . е Edit merged Edit the preliminary merge file generated by Perforce. et Edit theirs Edit the revision in the depot that the client revision conflicts with (usually the head revision).
-This edit is read-only. еу Edit yours Edit the revision of the file currently in the workspace. m Merge Invoke the command P4MERGE base theirs yours merge.
-To use this option, you must set P4MERGE to the name of a third-party program that merges the first three files and writes the fourth as a result.

-Option Action Remarks S Skip Skip this file and leave it scheduled for resolve.

-The merge file is generated by the Perforce service, but the differences displayed by dy, dt, dm, and d are generated by your workstation's diff program.
+The version in the client workspace is overwritten. ау Accept yours Accept yours into the client workspace as the resolved revision, ignoring changes that might have been made in theirs . d Diff Show diffs between merge and yours . dm Diff merge Show diffs between merge and base . dt Diff theirs Show diffs between theirs and base . dy Diff yours Show diffs between yours and base. e Edit merged Edit the preliminary merge file generated by Helix. et Edit theirs Edit the revision in the depot that the client revision conflicts with (usually the head revision).
+This edit is read-only. ey Edit yours Edit the revision of the file currently in the workspace. m Merge Invoke the command P4MERGE base theirs yours merge .
+To use this option you must set P4MERGE to the name of a third-party program that merges the first three files and writes the fourth as a result. s Skip Skip this file and leave it scheduled for resolve.
+Note le is generated by the Helix service, but the differences displayed by nd d are generated by your workstation's diff program.
 To configure another diff program to be launched when you choose a d option during a resolve, set P4DIFF.
-For more details, see "Diffing files" on page 47.
+For more details, see "Diffing files" on page 48.